FelipeAAlbuquerque/Store-App/README.md

-# Card Store Backend
+# Sticker Store Backend

-This is the backend application for the Card Store project.
+This is the backend application for the Sticker Store App project.
-It provides RESTful APIs to support the Card Store UI, including endpoints for card listings, cart management, and order processing.
+It provides RESTful APIs to support the Sticker Store UI, including endpoints for sticker listings, management, and order processing.

 ## Features

-- REST API for managing cards
+- REST API for managing stickers
 - Shopping cart functionality
 - Order processing endpoints
 - CORS support for frontend integration